 ADSL, or 'asymmetric digital subscriber line', is the standard kind of broadband.
 It's delivered through the same copper phone line that connects your home phone.
-It's quite a bit slower than fibre optic broadband - download speeds are usually up to 17Mb, compared to 76Mb with fibre - but that's more than enough for a lot of households.
+It's quite a bit slower than fibre optic broadband - average download speeds are usually around 10 or 11Mb, compared to anything up to 362Mb with fibre - but that's more than enough for a lot of households.

 The word 'broadband' describes a home internet service you never have to switch off.
 With broadband, you get much faster speeds than old-fashioned dial-up.
 You can even use it when someone's on the phone, unlike dial-up.
 These days, broadband is the standard form of internet connection, and you can get it just about anywhere - though your choice of providers and speeds depends on where you live.
 (That's why we ask for your postcode when you compare broadband with us.)

 Some broadband providers have their own network of lines, in which the wiring between your local exchange and your home is a coaxial cable - rather than a copper phone line or a fibre optic one.
 A good example of this is Virgin Media.
 The great thing about coaxial cables is that, unlike copper lines, they don't lose speed over distance.
 So with cable broadband you're almost guaranteed fast download speeds.